potahtml/namespace-jsx-project/readme.md

    live.

 4. It may be possible that you run into a random error with puppeteer, on which case you just run the whole thing again.
+Theres also the need to install firefox via puppeteer command thats given to you by a console error.

 ## TODO